ToBiDi0410/RandomTinyStuff/README.md

 Eine Repository für random Scripts/Projekte die einfach zu klein sind für eine Normale Repository oder einfach nur zum Privaten nutzen erstellt wurden!

+Repository for stuff that is too random or tiny to publish in a single Repository.
+It´s mostly for Private use, but could assist somebody in specific cases.

 ## Projekte

 - Ebay Kleinanzeigen Improver ߔȠ(In Arbeit)